troglobit/finit/doc/config.md

 On `initctl reload` the following is checked for all services:

-- If a service's `.conf` file has been removed, or its conditions are no longer satisifed, the service is stopped.
+- If a service's `.conf` file has been removed, or its conditions are no longer satisfied, the service is stopped.
 - If the file is modified, or a service it depends on has been reloaded, the service is reloaded (stopped and started).
 - If a new service is added it is automatically started — respecting